-Each year, the Council of the Society considers the election of Honorary Members of the Society from amongst distinguished mathematicians who are not normally resident within the United Kingdom.
+Each year, the Council of the LMS considers the election of Honorary Members of the Society amongst distinguished mathematicians who are not normally resident within the United Kingdom.
 The election of Honorary Members is made by Council, subject to confirmation by the Society at an Ordinary Meeting.

 There is no statutory limit on the number of Honorary Members that can be elected in any year, and there is no constraint on the time or frequency of such elections.

-Full citations for Dr Simons and Professor Voisin will appear in the LMS Bulletin.
+Full citations will appear in the LMS Bulletin.